kragen/derctuo/spark-gap-logic.md

 oscillator, we can advance the timing of the reference oscillator and the bit oscillator so that they run at exactly half the frequency of the primary oscillator, if they were running slower.
-The voltage spike early in the charging process won't be enough by itself to fire the spark gap, but when the capacitor voltage is already nearly high enough to strike a spark, it will easily overwhelm the dielectric strength of the air in the gap.
+The voltage spike early in the charging process won’t be enough by itself to fire the spark gap, but when the capacitor voltage is already nearly high enough to strike a spark, it will easily overwhelm the dielectric strength of the air in the gap.